Ericclck/FinancialModeling/README.md

 ## Profits

 Previous tests uses a primary model of crossing_ma on close price series, to extract alpha from the market, a more reasonable model should be that based on fundamental data, such as net flow and balance.
+The logic being that net flow and balance count of Binance should correlates with bitcoin price.
 Let's see if the pipeline can extract alpha from the market with a primary model of crossing_ma on net flow and balance series.

 ![Primary model based on netflow MDA](plots/BTC/netflow/MDA_netflow.png)